HR-happy Dodgers surge past D-Backs, win doubleheader opener - KESQ

 AP Sports Writer

 Will Smith also connected early for the Dodgers, whose four homers matched their season high.
-Betts also doubled and singled, and Freddie Freeman added a key RBI single in the seventh inning of Los Angeles’ third straight win after a four-game skid.
+Betts also doubled and singled, and Freddie Freeman added a key RBI single in the seventh inning of Los Angeles’ third straight win.

-The Dodgers fell behind by multiple runs for the seventh consecutive game, but rallied to win again.
-Los Angeles’ lineup looked like the best in baseball when Freeman joined it in spring training, and the hitters have managed to cover for their beleaguered pitching staff lately.

-“I just think we’re getting going a little bit more,” Trea Turner said.
-“I feel like nobody has really played up to their potential other than maybe Mookie right now, and maybe Freddie.
-We know there’s a lot more in there, so hopefully going forward there’s a lot more home runs up and down the lineup.
-We’re all dangerous players, so I expect more of that.”

 Christian Walker hit an early two-run homer and Alek Thomas added a solo shot in the seventh for the Diamondbacks, who lost their fourth straight in the opener of Dodger Stadium’s first doubleheader since 1999.
 Ketel Marte drove in two runs, but Arizona lost at Dodger Stadium for the 21st time in 24 games.